 What to know: Your data migration manager will be the team leader throughout the data migration process.
 This individual will play a large part in working with your nonprofit web consultant to create a Luminate Online data migration plan that leads to a complete set of data that your team can use to inform your fundraising and engagement strategies.

-Data migration is a major undertaking, so it can't be ignored!
 The data you house in your Luminate Online platforms will be the crux of all of your strategies, from raising money to effectively promoting your cause and everything in between.

 For more insight into using Luminate products, check out these awesome additional resources: